 The performance measures for the Group are proposed by the Nomination and Compensation Committee and approved by the Board of Directors.
-For 2019, they were the same as in previous years:
+For 2020, they were the same as in previous years:

-- EBIT (earnings before interest and tax) improvement during the year, relative to a peer group of companies; - net sales growth during the year relative to the same peer group.
+- EBIT (earnings before interest and tax) improvement during the year, relative to a peer group of companies; - net sales growth during the year relative to the same peer group; - sustainability: reduction of CO2 emissions per ton sold.